 See more about this pub on WhatPub, CAMRA's national pub guide.

 Although hard to find in the remoter regions of the Lizard Peninsula, this traditional thatched village pub is well worth the effort - and is owned by the locals, who bought it from Punch Taverns during 2014.
 The cosy bar has a beamed ceiling and partly-planked walls; the room even squeezes a table into the former inglenook fireplace.
-An adjoining room provides further seating and dining space, and a new garden room has been added to the rear.
+An adjoining room provides further seating and dining space, and a new restaurant/garden room has been added to the rear.
 There are no machines of any kind; families are welcome, as well as well-behaved dogs.
 The pub can be booked for birthday and wedding parties and other events.
 The area is popular with walkers.